Electroplating and surface technology

 Schmitt pumps: Reliable solutions for electroplating processes

-Centrifugal pumps are an essential component of electroplating systems, as they convey process fluids continuously and uniformly.
-Schmitt centrifugal pumps are specifically designed for use with aggressive and often toxic fluids and ensure safe and stable operation in surface treatment technology.
+Centrifugal pumps are an essential component of electroplating plants, as they convey process fluids continuously and uniformly.
+Schmitt centrifugal pumps are specifically designed for use with aggressive and often toxic fluids and ensure safe and stable operation in surface finishing technology.

-A key advantage is the uniform, low-pulsation volumetric flow.
-This ensures constant process conditions, for example when circulating electrolyte baths or in rinsing processes, and therefore contributes to uniform coating quality.
-At the same time, the robust design enables long service life and low-maintenance operation in systems with high utilisation.
+A key advantage is the uniform, low-pulsation volume flow.
+This ensures constant process conditions, for example when circulating electrolyte baths or in rinsing processes, and thus contributes to uniform coating quality.
+At the same time, the robust design enables long-lasting, low-maintenance operation in plants with high utilisation.

-In electroplating technology, leak-tightness is particularly important.
+In electroplating technology, leak tightness is particularly important.
 Magnetic drive pumps from Schmitt operate hermetically sealed and reliably prevent the escape of hazardous fluids.
-Alternatively, pumps with mechanical seals offer an economical solution for less critical applications.
+Alternatively, pumps with mechanical seals provide an economical solution for less critical applications.
 In addition, dry-run capable immersion pumps enable safe use in open basins and tanks.

 Thanks to their high chemical resistance, operational reliability and flexibility, Schmitt centrifugal pumps can be optimally integrated into electroplating process lines – from electrolyte circulation and rinsing processes through to wastewater treatment and the recirculation of process fluids.